 - Crawled URLs: Number of crawled URLs.
 This includes all URLs found by the crawler, as well as HTML pages, redirects, resources and external links.

 - URL Limit: Maximal number of URLs which can be crawled in this project.
-If the Optimizer-crawler reaches this limit, it will stop the crawling and evaluate the data gathered until that moment.
+If the SISTRIX-crawler reaches this limit, it will stop the crawling and evaluate the data gathered until that moment.
 You can increase the URL limit in the project settings.

 In this table you can find more information about the scope of the current ongoing crawling.
 The options in detail: